Atwood City Limits

 Tex Tubb's Taco Palace 2009 Atwood Ave., Madison, Wisconsin 53704

-This isn’t your everyday parking lot party.
+press release: This isn’t your everyday parking lot party.
 This is an Atwood neighborhood music fest!
-We'll be slinging our signature tacos, our famous fresh-squeezed Palace Margaritas (made with Sauza Blue Reposado 100% Blue Weber Agave), Deschutes Brewery beers, and Tito's Handmade Vodka drinks to keep you fueled through the entire set.
-Come by anytime after 1 p.m. for your favorite band, or hang out all day.
+We'll be slinging our signature tacos, our famous fresh-squeezed Palace Margaritas (made with Sauza Blue Reposado 100% Blue Weber Agave), and beers to keep you fueled through the entire set.
+Come by anytime after 2pm for your favorite band, or hang out all day.

 The Music Line-up

-4:45 PM - Declan Killeen Toomey - 7 year-old Madison area violinist

-5:00 PM - The Lower 5th - Midwestern Soul from Madison
+- The Lower 5th (Americana/Midwestern Soul)

-7:45 PM - WheelHouse - an Americana and Bluegrass band from Madison

 The Fine Print

 Children 12 years old and under will be admitted to the festivities for free when accompanied by a parent.
+Please do not bring outside food, drinks, or pets.
+Your food and drink tickets may only be redeemed in the outdoor party area.
+You are welcome to bring your own camp chair.
+You may leave and come back.

 We love being able to host this great neighborhood festival and can’t wait to see everyone there!